-At this point, the need for careful synchronization of the published BOK and its associated accreditation criteria has become quite clear.
-As such, the authors propose a strategic plan for long-term management the Civil Engineering BOK and the associated ABET accreditation criteria.
-The principal objectives of this proposal are:
+By 2011, the need for long-term synchronization of the published BOK and its associated accreditation criteria had become quite clear.
+That year, CAP3 formed a special task committee to develop a strategic plan for long-term management of change.
+The principal objectives of this project were:

-- to institutionalize the systematic review and updating of the Civil Engineering BOK; - to keep the ABET Civil Engineering Program Criteria appropriately synchronized with the BOK; and - to enhance BOK implementation by providing more predictability in the change process.
+• to institutionalize the systematic review and updating of the Civil Engineering BOK;

+- to keep the ABET Civil Engineering Program Criteria appropriately synchronized with the BOK; and - to enhance BOK implementation by providing more predictability in the change process.